Yury Kazakov: Biography

 In defiance of the situation in the country, Kazakov produced some of his best stories in the 1970s, which dealt with the merging of two souls, the soul of the newborn and the soul of the poet at the end of his life.
 "The writer considered simple but important problems of birth and death, suicide and suffering.
 "Kazakov penetrated the mind of the child and presented his view of the world."

 The writer's formative years passed under the influence of two major factors: Russian classical literature (in addition to Bunin, Kazakov's early prose bore the imprint of the works of Chekhov and Turgenev) and the Thaw."
-Kazakov slowly but surely overcame the influence of the classics and developed his own style and voice in his stories and as to the Thaw, it petered out gradually, but Kazakov did not take the road of the dissidents or many of the other "men of the sixties", who vacillated between collaboration with the Soviet regime and fawning on the West."
+Kazakov slowly but surely overcame the influence of the classics and developed his own style and voice in his stories as to the Thaw, it petered out gradually, but Kazakov did not take the road of the dissidents or many of the other "men of the sixties", who vacillated between collaboration with the Soviet regime and fawning on the West."

-Kazakov died on November 29, 1982 and was buried in Vagankovo Cemetery in Moscow.
+Kazakov died on November 29, 1982, and was buried in Vagankovo Cemetery in Moscow.
 It has been reported that Kazakov was modest and avoided cheap public relations.
 In one interview Kazakov summed up his life and world outlook: "We are not great writers, but if we have a serious attitude to our work, then our word will perhaps prompt someone to stop and ponder for at least an hour, for at least a day, the meaning of life.
 For at least a day!
 That is so much!"